Erik Haula: Boston Bruins

 As a free agent at the conclusion of his contract with the Predators, Haula was signed to a two-year, $4.75 million contract with the Boston Bruins on 28 July 2021.
 During training and camp and the pre-season, Haula centered a line with Jake DeBrusk and Nick Foligno.
 On 13 November 2021, Haula scored his first Bruins goal, as part of a road game 5–2 Bruins win against the New Jersey Devils.
 Despite a slow start, Haula would finish the season with 18 goals and 44 points in 78 games, his best totals since 2017-18.

 New Jersey Devils

 On 13 July 2022, Haula was traded to the New Jersey Devils in exchange for Pavel Zacha.

+On 23 June 2023, he signed a three-year, $9.45 million extension with the Devils.

+Return to Nashville

+On 18 June 2025, Haula was traded back to the Predators in exchange for Jeremy Hanzel and a 4th-round pick in 2025.

+Personal life

+In his youth Haula attended the Swedish-speaking Björneborgs svenska samskola, which is known for having multiple talented ice hockey players as students.
+Haula's father, Tomi, is an agent who represents ice hockey players.